 '''

-class privacyidea.lib.tokens.spasstoken.SpassTokenClass(db\token)
+class privacyidea.lib.tokens.spasstoken.SpassTokenClass(db_token)

-'''

 This is a simple pass token.
 It does have no OTP component.
 The OTP checking will always succeed.
+Of

-Of course, an OTP PIN can be used.
+course, an OTP PIN can be used.

 '''

-authenticate (passw, user=None, options=None)

-'''

-in case of a wrong passw, we return a bad matching pin, so the result will be an invalid token returns a subtree of the token definition Is used by lib.token.get_token_info
+''' authenticate (passw, user=None, options=None) in case of a wrong passw, we return a bad matching pin, so the result will be an invalid token '''

-'''

-check_otp (otpval, counter=None, window=None, options=None)

-'''

-As we have no otp value we always return true. (counter == 0)
+check_otp (otpval, counter=None, window=None, options=None) As we have no otp value we always return true. (counter == 0)